Mercenaries in popular culture: Music

-The song "Mercenary Song" off the album Train A Comin' by Steve Earle is about a pair of mercenaries.
+The song "Mercenary Song" off the album Train a Comin' by Steve Earle is about a pair of mercenaries.

 The song "Roland the Headless Thompson Gunner" by Warren Zevon recounts the exploits of a Norwegian mercenary in the Congo.
 Similarly his track "Jungle Work!" does the same, citing "le mercenaire" directly in the lyrics.

 The Song "the Hero" by the death metal band Amon Amarth is about a (dying) mercenary.

 Also their 2016 released album "Jomsviking" is about a historic company of Viking mercenaries.

 The song "Straw Dogs" by The Stiff Little Fingers (as they say themselves in an interview on the re-release of their album Nobody's Heroes "a dirty nasty song about a dirty nasty subject") is about mercenaries.

 John Cale recorded a song titled "Mercenaries" on his album Sabotage/Live in 1979.

 British death metal band Bolt Thrower released an album entitled Mercenary in 1998.

 British heavy metal band Iron Maiden has a song titled "The Mercenary", on their album Brave New World.
 The song's lyrics appear to be inspired by the film Predator.

 Irish band Thin Lizzy included a song titled "Soldier Of Fortune" on their album Bad Reputation 1977.

 The soldier of fortune that appears in the lyrics is Costas Georgiou also called Col. Callan who was executed after the Luanda Trial in 1976.

 American singer-songwriter Harry Chapin recorded a song entitled "Mercenaries", which first appeared on his 1977 album Dance Band on the Titanic.
 A live version of the track appears on 1998's The Bottom Line Encore Collection.

 Board and card games

 In Magic: The Gathering, 'Mercenary' is one of several 'creature types' game cards can possess.
 The type was introduced in Ice Age, but became widely used in Mercadian Masques, in 1999.
 The Mercadian Masque mercenary cards were colored black, representing entropy, darkness, or selfishness.
 Many of these cards could expedite bringing smaller Mercenaries into play.

 In Warhammer, Dogs of War is a mercenary army that can act independently, but it is also possible for other armies (barring Bretonnians) to field Dogs of War units.
 These units include the Regiments of Renown.

-The board game BattleTech has several mercenary units, some very powerful and well-equipped.
+The tabletop wargame setting of BattleTech has countless mercenary units in its Inner Sphere fictional setting, as mercenaries have been a prominent element of the BattleTech universe since its initial publication, and certain famous mercenary commands are even among the most celebrated and prestigious military units in the Inner Sphere.
+Much of the published BattleTech roleplaying game material, and most of the various BattleTech and MechWarrior videogames, are focused on the exploits of mercenary commands, allowing players the freedom to determine their own paths and to move between different government and Great House factions as employers, as an easy way to explore the various areas and cultures of the setting.